 2000 BA (Scottish Music) Royal Scottish Academy of Music and Drama

 Simon McKerrell is an expert performer of Highland-, Border- and Uilleann-pipes and has recorded 11 commercial albums.
-He has toured, taught and performed in countries such as: the USA, Canada, Denmark, Italy, Iceland, France, Spain, Switzerland and throughout Britain. he was a founding member of the band Back of the Moon and is currently a member of Rough Tides, The Sprit of Scotland Pipe Band (http://www.spiritofscotlandpipeband.com/) and La Banda Europa (www.labandaeuropa.com).
+He has toured, taught and performed throughout the world and was a founding member of the band Back of the Moon, Rough Tides, The Sprit of Scotland Pipe Band (http://www.spiritofscotlandpipeband.com/) and La Banda Europa (www.labandaeuropa.com).
 For more information and discography see: Simon McKerrell's Discography.

-I currently supervise two doctoral students: Jo Mills (representations of traditional and folk music in film and television) and; Matthew Ord (philosophical and theoretical approaches to the recording and technology of folk music).
+I currently supervise one PhD student-- Matthew Ord (philosophical and theoretical approaches to the recording and technology of folk music).

 I have examined doctoral theses at the Universities of Ulster, Sheffield and Durham and am currently the external undergraduate examiner at the University of the Highlands and Islands distance learning BA Applied Music and MA Music and the Environment programmes from 2012-2016.

 · PI on AHRC Early Career Fellowship 2014 Understanding Scotland Musically (£68,682)